modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 -----------------------

 This execution model is similar to ones other execution backends use.
-To run unidist on MPI in a single node using Controller/Worker model you should use ``mpiexec -n 1 python <script.py>`` command.
+To run unidist on MPI in a single node using Controller/Worker model you should use ``mpiexec`` command.

 .. code-block:: bash